 - 1. No Increase in Nonconforming Nature.
 Lawfully existing nonconforming one-family and two-family structures may be reconstructed, extended, structurally changed or altered where the Zoning Board of Appeals finds that the reconstruction, extension, structural change or alteration does not increase the nonconforming nature of the structure.
-For purposes of this subsection C, lawfully existing nonconforming one-family and two-family structures shall include lawfully existing nonconforming structures that are accessory to, and on the same lot as, a one-family or two-family structure.
+For purposes of this subsection C, lawfully existing nonconforming one-family and two-family structures shall include lawfully existing nonconforming structures.
 Such accessory structures shall be afforded the same protections under this subsection C as lawfully existing, nonconforming single-family and two-family structures.
 (Amended 5-10-21) - 2.
 Increase in Nonconforming Nature.
 In the event that the Zoning Board of Appeals determines the nonconforming nature of the structure is increased, the Zoning Board of appeals may grant a special permit to allow such reconstruction, extension, alteration, or structural change upon finding that the proposed reconstruction, extension, alteration or structural change does not create a new nonconformity and will not be substantially more detrimental to the neighborhood than the existing nonconforming structure. - 3.
 The provisions of sub-section C.1 and C.2 above shall not apply to the alteration, enlargement, structural change or reconstruction (collectively referred to herein as "alterations") of a legally existing, nonconforming single or two family structure in the following circumstances: - a.
 The proposed alterations do not increase the maximum height of the pre-existing structure; and - b.
 The proposed alterations comply with setback requirements, or, if they do not comply, those proposed alterations that do not comply with setback requirements do not result in a decrease in the distance between any lot line and the nearest point of the structure.
 (Amended 5-10-21)